Hinche

-Hinche ([ɛ̃ʃ]; Ench; Hincha) is a commune in the Centre department Haiti.
+Hinche ([ɛ̃ʃ]; Ench; Hincha) is a commune in the Centre department of Haiti.
 It has a population of about 50,000.
 It is the capital of the Centre department.
 Hinche is the hometown of Charlemagne Péralte, the Haitian nationalist leader who resisted the United States occupation of Haiti that lasted between 1915–1934.

 History

 Colonial era

 The island of Hispaniola was discovered by the navigator Christopher Columbus in 1492.
 The original population of the island, the Tainos, were gradually destroyed by the Spanish conquistadors.

-The village of Hincha was founded in 1704, by Spanish settlers from the Canary Islands.
+The village of Hincha was founded in 1704, by Spanish settlers from the Canary Islands, on the site of the destroyed earlier settlement of Lares de Guahaba.